What is Wrapped Bitcoin (wBTC)? Understanding wrapped tokens

 Why was Wrapped Bitcoin created?

-The wrapped token was launched in January 2019 with the aim of creating a token that could bring the liquidity and functionality of Bitcoin to the Ethereum ecosystem.
+The Bitcoin wrapped token was launched in January 2019 with the aim of creating a cryptocurrency that could bring the liquidity and functionality of Bitcoin to the Ethereum ecosystem.

 Who created Wrapped Bitcoin?

-Wrapped Bitcoin was created by a collection of companies in the crypto industry, including BitGo, Kyber Network, and Ren.
+Wrapped Bitcoin was created by a collection of companies in the crypto industry, including BitGo and Kyber Network.

-BitGo is a digital assets custodian and security company and provides the custodial services for the Bitcoin tokens that back wBTC
+- BitGo is a digital asset custodian and security company and provides the custodial services for the Bitcoin tokens that back wBTC

 How does Wrapped Bitcoin work?

 Wrapped Bitcoin works by creating a bridge between the Bitcoin and Ethereum blockchains.
-When someone wants to convert their Bitcoin to wBTC, they first send their Bitcoin to a custodian, who holds the Bitcoin in reserve.
+When someone wants to convert their Bitcoin to wBTC, they first send their Bitcoin to a custodian, who should hold the Bitcoin in reserve.

-The custodian will then mint an equivalent amount of wBTC ERC-20 tokens and send them to the user's cryptocurrency wallet.
+The custodian will then mint an equal amount of wBTC ERC-20 tokens and send them to the user's cryptocurrency wallet.
 This process is called wrapping.

 When someone wants to convert their Wrapped BTC back to Bitcoin, they initiate a “redemption request” with the custodian.
 The custodian then burns the wBTC tokens and sends the equivalent amount of Bitcoin to the user's crypto wallet.

-The process of minting and burning wBTC is overseen by the custodians, who are responsible for holding and securing the Bitcoin reserves that back the wBTC tokens.
-They are also responsible for performing anti-money laundering (AML) and know-your-customer (KYC) checks on users who want to mint or redeem wBTC.
+The process of minting and burning wBTC is overseen by custodians, who are responsible for holding the Bitcoin reserves that back the wBTC tokens.

 What's the difference between Bitcoin and Wrapped Bitcoin?